Zaki Azmi: Controversy

 On 7 November 2008, Zaki Azmi made the announcement that two retired judges were suspected to be corrupt.
 He said he knew them personally but did not take action against them.

-Further to this, there has been strong links between Zaki and the government of Malaysia which would have signalled a conflict of interest should he become the Chief Justice of Malaysia.
+Further to this, there have been strong links between Zaki and the government of Malaysia which would have signalled a conflict of interest should he become the Chief Justice of Malaysia.
 Recently, it was revealed that a company linked to former chief justice Zaki Azmi and UMNO lawyer Hafarizam Harun may have been given the concession for the Kinrara-Damansara Exchange (Kidex), a road project awarded by the government.

 The award of the contract was purportedly made by the government just before the CJ retired.
 His wife is the shareholder of the company that is said to have been awarded the lucrative contract valued at RM2.2 billion.

 Before his retirement in September 2011, the Judges' Remuneration Act (JRA) 1971 was amended to allow a chief justice, president or chief judge to claim for maximum pension after holding the office for more than three years.
 Previously, the provision required a chief justice to also serve a total of 10 years as a judge, out of which, three years must be spent holding the position of chief justice, president or chief judge.
 Opposition lawmaker Lim Kit Siang as well as some lawyers alleged that the amendment was made for the sole benefit of Zaki Azmi.
 Zaki had spent less than five years as a judge but more than three years in aggregate as president of the court of appeal and as chief justice.